tommyb89/morsecode-translator/README.md

-# morsecode-translator made by Tomzy
+# morsecode-translator made by Tomz
 This great little app will translate English words and numbers into a morse code and other way around!

 ## Tech used